markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 * HKDF for key derivation

-* Fernet for encrypted tokens
+* Modified Fernet for encrypted tokens

   * AES-128 in CBC mode

   * HMAC for message authentication

+  * No Version and Timestamp metadata included

 * SHA-256